logandk/mongoid_denormalize/README.md

 Mongoid::Denormalize
 ====================

+*Note: I am no longer actively maintaining this module, and I do not know whether it is compatible with newer versions of mongoid.
+If you would like to take ownership of this repository, please let me know.*

 Helper module for denormalizing association attributes in Mongoid models.
 Why denormalize?
 Read *[A Note on Denormalization](http://www.mongodb.org/display/DOCS/MongoDB+Data+Modeling+and+Rails#MongoDBDataModelingandRails-ANoteonDenormalization)*.

 Extracted from [coookin'](http://coookin.com), where it is used in production.